BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 layout: tutorial
 title: How to update a profile
 previousTutorial:
-  link: ./howto/howto_right_profile
+  link: ./howto/howto_create_new_profile
-  title: How to select the right profile
+  title: How to create a new draft profile
 nextTutorial:
   link: ./howto/howto_add_markup
   title: How to add markup to your own resource